top of page

 WHAT IS A CROWN?

 Our crowns are handcrafted in our in-house laboratory using the finest materials and state-of-the-art technology.
-They are indistinguishable from a "normal" tooth.
+They are indistinguishable from a natural tooth.

-You can choose the shape of each tooth, as well as the color, length, etc., right here on-site.
+You can choose the shape of each tooth as well as the color, length, and other details directly on-site.
 Our specialists and dentists will be happy to advise you.

 The first appointment: taking impressions

-To ensure the new dental crown fits seamlessly into the patient's dentition, an impression of the teeth must be taken using an impression material (usually containing silicone).
-Once the impression material has hardened, it serves as the basis for the dental technician to create a custom-made dental crown.
-Using a true-to-life model of the dentition, the dental technician can ensure a precise fit between the upper and lower jaws on the crown.
-This is very important because even the smallest irregularities on the biting surfaces can be extremely disruptive and impede chewing.
+To ensure that the new dental crown fits seamlessly into the patient’s dentition, an impression of the teeth is taken using a special impression material, usually silicone based.
+Once the material has hardened, it serves as the basis for the dental technician to fabricate a custom made crown.
+Using a highly accurate model of the patient’s teeth, the technician can ensure a precise fit and correct alignment between the upper and lower jaws.
+This is essential, as even the smallest irregularities on the biting surfaces can cause discomfort and significantly impair chewing function.

-As additional information, the dentist determines the individual shade of white of the adjacent teeth so that the finished crown blends in as unobtrusively as possible.
-During the fabrication process, the patient receives a temporary plastic crown to protect the tooth stump.
+In addition, the dentist determines the individual tooth shade of the adjacent teeth so that the final crown blends in as naturally as possible.
+During the fabrication period, the patient receives a temporary plastic crown to protect the prepared tooth.

-The crown is then inserted and bonded under local anesthesia during a follow-up appointment with the dentist.
-After the temporary restoration has been removed, the dentist will thoroughly clean the remaining tooth stump.
-The new crown will be fitted and secured.
-If necessary, minor adjustments to the prosthesis can be made.
-This also allows the dentist to determine whether the crown is causing any pressure or pain.
-A routine check-up is usually performed a few weeks after the crown is inserted.
+At a follow-up appointment, the crown is inserted and permanently bonded under local anesthesia.
+After the temporary crown has been removed, the dentist thoroughly cleans the prepared tooth.
+The final crown is then placed and secured.
+If necessary, minor adjustments can be made to ensure optimal comfort and function.
+This also allows the dentist to check whether the crown causes any pressure or pain.
+A routine follow-up examination is usually scheduled a few weeks after the crown has been placed.

-When deciding which material to make the crown of, the advice of the dentist is of vital importance.
-Because every tooth is exposed to different loads and therefore a certain material is recommended in each case.
-The presence of an allergy also plays an important role in the choice of material.
-For aesthetic reasons, surfaces that stand out from the tooth color should not be used for visible teeth.
-Last but not least, the choice of material is also a question of cost.
-Because there are considerable differences in the amount of the necessary additional payment.
+When deciding which material should be used for a dental crown, the dentist’s advice is of crucial importance.
+Each tooth is exposed to different levels of stress, which is why a specific material is recommended in each individual case.
+The presence of allergies also plays an important role in the selection process.
+For aesthetic reasons, materials with visible surfaces that differ from the natural tooth color should be avoided in the visible area of the dentition.
+Finally, the choice of material is also influenced by cost, as there can be significant differences in the amount of additional payment required.

-All-ceramic crowns are also well tolerated and insulate sensitive teeth better against cold and heat than, for example, a metal crown.
-Electrochemical reactions cannot occur in the mouth either.
-On the other hand, the durability of this tooth crown usually does not quite reach the level of a metal crown.
-Another strength of the all-ceramic crown is its ability to adapt well to the shade of the natural neighboring teeth.
-A significant disadvantage is the high cost.
+All ceramic crowns are also well tolerated and provide better insulation for sensitive teeth against cold and heat than metal crowns.
+In addition, electrochemical reactions cannot occur in the oral cavity.
+On the downside, their durability usually does not quite match that of metal crowns.
+One of their main advantages is their excellent ability to match the shade of the natural neighboring teeth.
+A significant disadvantage is their higher cost.

-The veneer crown consists of a metal substructure with a tooth-colored veneer either made of plastic or ceramic.
-Their durability is very good.
-The aesthetic effect is convincing apart from a small visible metal edge on the gums.
-However, the additional veneer results in thicker crown walls and thus a higher loss of healthy tooth substance.
-In the case of plastic veneers, discoloration is possible over time.
-The cost burden for the patient is in the medium range.
-Veneer crowns in the visible part of the dentition are part of the standard care provided by health insurance companies.
+Veneered crowns consist of a metal substructure that is covered with a tooth colored veneer made of either plastic or ceramic.
+Their durability is very good, and the aesthetic result is generally convincing, apart from a possible thin metal margin at the gum line.
+However, the additional veneer leads to thicker crown walls and therefore a greater removal of healthy tooth substance.
+In the case of plastic veneers, discoloration may occur over time.
+The cost for the patient is in the medium range.
+Veneered crowns in the visible area of the dentition are usually part of the standard care covered by health insurance providers.

 These are the advantages and disadvantages of dental crowns